Have a Question About the BreachLock Cloud Platform? Enter it below.

 How to choose a PCI DSS penetration testing partner?

 Cyber attacks are getting increasingly sophisticated and complex.
 An organization cannot sit back and wait for a security incident to occur before taking any action.
 Modern-day organizations need to adopt proactive as well as reactive measures to minimize cybersecurity risks comprehensively.
 Penetration testing is one such proactive measure that helps an organization in identifying vulnerabilities and the extent of damages if they are exploited successfully.
-Over the years, many regulations and standards started prescribing penetration testing or security testing is a must exercise.
+Over the years, many regulations and standards started prescribing penetration testing or security testing as a must exercise.
 Similarly, Requirement 11.3 of PCI DSS states that organizations should:

 - Implement a penetration testing methodology that includes external as well as internal tests.